Deeplite/deeplite-torch-zoo/docs/CLASSIFICATION.md

     APs = eval_function(model, test_loader)
 ```

-List of models and corresponding datasets used to train it can be found [here].
+List of models and corresponding datasets used to train it can be found [here](#complete-list-of-models-and-datasets).

 ## Training on Custom Dataset

 ### Basic Training Example
-One can get an idea of complete working pipeline of the deeplite_torch_zoo classification using train_classifier.py.
+One can get an idea of complete working pipeline of the deeplite_torch_zoo classification using [train_classifier.py](../examples/train_classifier.py).
 It needs to be ensured that the data format should follow either of the formats present in the available datasets.

 ```
     $ python train_classifier.py --dataset DATA_FORMAT --data_root DATA_ROOT_PATH -a MODEL_ARCHITECTURE
 ```

 ### Advanced Training Example
-One can train a full fledged model with resume functionalities using train.py.
+One can train a full fledged model with resume functionalities using [train.py](../training_scripts/classification/train.py).
 Command to run this script,

 ```
     $ python train.py --dataset-name DATA_FORMAT --data_dir DATA_ROOT_PATH --model MODEL_ARCHITECTURE --num-classes NUM_CLASSES --img-size 3 224 224 -b BATCH_SIZE --epochs NUM_EPOCHS